EGI-Federation/SVG-advisories/index.md

-# SVG:Advisories
+# EGI SVG advisories

-All advisories which are disclosed publicly by SVG are placed on this website.
+All advisories which are disclosed publicly by
+[EGI SVG](https://ims.egi.eu/display/EGIBG/SVG) are placed on this website.

 All advisories which are disclosed publicly by SVG are subject to the Creative commons licence [CC-BY 4.0.](https://creativecommons.org/licenses/by/4.0/)